amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Finding the runtime of recursive algorithms is not as easy as counting the operations.
 This method helps us to determine the runtime of recursive algorithms.
 We are going to explain this solution using the `indexOf` function as an illustration.

-When analyzing recursive algorithms, we care about these 3 things:
+When analyzing recursive algorithms, we care about these three things:
-- Runtime of the work done outside the recursion (line 3-4): `O(1)`
+- The runtime of the work done outside the recursion (line 3-4): `O(1)`
 - How many recursive calls the problem is divided (line 11 or 14): `1` recursive call.
 Notice only one or the other will happen, never both.
 - How much `n` is reduced on each recursive call (line 10 or 13): `1/2`.
 Every recursive call cuts `n` in half.